RESEARCH

 Further reading:

-We engineered proteins that allow the self-assembly of proteins in cells to be observed and their structural transition assessed.
-It provides a precise readout of minor variations through continuous monitoring.
-Notably, this probing method also gives a fast readout, for example by FACS, and can be applied to aggregating proteins (mutants of Huntingtin protein associated with Huntington's disease) and condensate forming proteins (such as mutants of the FUS protein associated with some forms of ALS).
+We applied genetically-encoded fluorescent protein FRET pairs optimized for intermolecular FRET to monitor the self-assembly of their fusion partner in cells.
+The method provides a measure for structure in foci/aggregates which can be followed continuously.
+Moreover, self-assembly can be determined without visible foci.
+This probing method gives a fast readout, for example by FACS, and we applied it to aggregating proteins (mutants of Huntingtin protein associated with Huntington's disease) and condensate forming proteins (such as mutants of the FUS protein associated with some forms of ALS).

 Further reading: